willstall/impopsicles/README.md

 ## Idea and Inspiration

 ## Features and Algorithm

+Pieces are currently created with a combination or 2 actions.
+The first action is defining a random popsicle style.

+There are quite a few operation styles, each with many characterics.

+Popsicle Styles
+  - Vertically Olongated Oval
+  - Twist

+Popsicle Style Modifiers
+  - Single
+  - Double
+  - Triple

-Each piece recieves a random complexity index.
+Once a popsicle type a style modifier is applied then, each piece recieves a random complexity index.
 This index represents how many recursive operation sets a piece can make.

 These mutations are combined to form operation sets recursively for extremely interesting results.
 An operation set can have 1-3 mutations.
 A duplicative operation is weighted to be done first.